Tensor Contraction Processor: The first future-proof AI chip architecture

 Working with AI data in its natural form

 Furiosa’s Tensor Contraction Processor architecture is designed to address these limitations and maximize data reuse.
 In contrast to GPUs, the fundamental data structure for the TCP is the tensor and the fundamental operation it performs is tensor contraction.
-This means the TCP does not need to take the extra step of dividing tensors in 2D matrices before performing computations.
+This means the TCP does not need to take the extra step of dividing tensors into 2D matrices before performing computations.

 The Key partitioned tensors (in yellow) and Query partitioned tensors (in purple) are transferred from DRAM into the SRAM of each processing element.